Steps to Becoming an Accountant in California

 Accountant and Auditor Salaries in Metropolitan and Nonmetropolitan Areas of California

-The US Department of Labor shows salaries in different cities for a broad classification of accounting and audit professionals:
+The BLS highlights salaries in different cities for a broad classification of accounting and audit professionals:

 (This broad classification includes accounting professionals in different areas of specialty, with different credentials, and with varying levels of experience.)